 For the rest of the dish:

-- For the sauce:In a bowl, combine all the sauce ingredients (soy sauce, oyster sauce, Worcestershire, and sugar).
+- For the sauce:In a bowl, combine all the sauce ingredients (soy sauce, oyster sauce, Worcestershire, sugar, and dark soy sauce).
 Mix well and set aside until needed.

 - For the udon noodles:Bring a pot of water to a boil and add the frozen udon noodles.
 Let it cook for about 3 minutes or according to package instructions.
 Stir to loosen the noodles and separate them.
 Drain the udon noodles and rinse with cold water.